mohananimb/marketplace-backend/README.md

 ### Go to backend directory
 Do npm install to install the dependencies.
-Hit npm run dev commant. it will start backend server.
+Hit npm run dev commant.
+It will start backend server.

 ### Get back to the root directory
 Do npm install to install the dependencies.